As Environmental Catastrophe Looms, Is it Ethical to Have Children?

 Rebecca Kukla: I agree that the rate of population growth is making climate change significantly scarier, and so techniques for slowing it down, all else being equal, would be a good idea.
 But there are pervasive assumptions in our culture, both formal and informal, that good people, unselfish people, nice people with good values, want to have kids, want to build things that look roughly like traditional families, and our informal social structures are set up around that assumption.
 It’s almost a third rail of politics.

-TR: In a recent paper with my colleagues Jake Earl and Colin Hickey, we explored the question: Should all of us come together and try to promote small families through intervention.
+TR: In a recent paper with my colleagues Jake Earl and Colin Hickey, we explored the question: Should all of us come together and try to promote small families through intervention?
 Procreative rights policy is very scary because it involves the possibility of coercion, and we have a history rife with coercion and with violating people’s procreative autonomy when considering family planning policies.
 The one that people almost certainly bring up is China’s one-child policy, which was recently relaxed.
 It led to forced sterilization and forced abortion — all kinds of massive human rights violations.

 But there are historical cases that we talk about less that are kind of the opposite.
 Iran was facing internal population pressures, joblessness, scarce resources, so the government decided that they needed to really slow population growth by lowering fertility.
 They adopted a suite of family planning policies that included opening rural health clinics that served something like 55,000 villages and promoting women’s education.
 All of the data say that this was a massively successful noncoercive family planning intervention.